Your weight is creeping up.

 You’ve never needed to diet.
 You’ve never needed to worry about what you ate.
 You’ve never had to obsess over the scales.

 But now, after turning 40, something has changed.

 At my weight loss clinic, I only see women over 40.
 And my clients fit into two groups:

-1. Women who have been overweight most of their adult life and have tried many different diets.
+1. Women who have been overweight and struggled with their weight most of their adult life.
+They’ve been dieting for years.

-2. Women who have been slim all their life and then in their forties, fifties or even sixties started to notice the weight increasing, sometimes very quickly.
+2. Women who have been slim all their life and then suddenly in their forties, fifties or even sixties, their weight started increasing.

-Why would someone who has been thin all their life suddenly notice their weight increasing?
+Why would someone who has been slim all their life suddenly notice their weight increasing?

 First of all, we should always exclude any medical problems.
 This involves a visit to your GP/ family doctor to get some tests, especially thyroid function tests.
-This might be the cause of weight gain in a small minority of women
+An underachieve thyroid may be the cause of weight gain in a small minority of women.

 1. Slowing metabolism.